brentcroft/pi-cam-object-detection-service/kit/cam/README.md

 ## Customization
 The python file **./lib/cam.py** defines four functions with default implementations to be modified as required.

-A detection filter that returns Tue or False:
+1. A detection filter that returns Tue or False:

     detection_filter( class_name=None, score=None, box=None, frame=None )

-A tracking filter that may, or may not, recentre the frame on the target:
+2. A tracking filter that may, or may not, recentre the frame on the target:

     maybe_move( frame=None, target=None, step=0, max_size=None )

-Two event handlers, where the context contains raw and frame images, and maybe associated meta-data:
+Given **context** contains raw and frame images, and maybe associated meta-data:

+3. An event handler called when there are no detections for an image (after filtering):

     on_no_objects( context = None )

+4. An event handler called when there are detections, responsible for storage:

     on_detected_objects( context = None )